livebungalow/takehome-ae/README.md

     - Top 7 hottest day per city in each calendar year
     - an UPSERT dataset that keeps the latest weather information per city
     - The least humid city per state
-    - Moving average of the temperature per city for 5 reading
+    - Moving average of the temperature per city for 5 readings

 - The data model SQL and your design for its data modelling